Mr-Smyth/circles/README.md

 I am considering removing Materialize in a future release, as i have had a poor experience with materialize, and much prefer to either build from scratch or i may look at another solution such as Materialize Bootstrap, or just Bootstrap.

+#### Problem
+Date Pickers for date of birth.
+Setting them to read only had also caused the materialize coloured validation to no longer work.

+#### Solution
+Some rather unstylish, but effective JS code in validate.js.
+I had a slight problem where on the parent page i was not simply targeting 1 date input, but 2 in the same form.
+One for Mother and One for Father.
+So i started with a check to see what id elemnts were available. and then got which one was clicked.
+I passed the element of the clicked id through and checked if there was an existing date, if so, then give correct colour.
+Then i passed the element through to a function to handle the datepicker Modal.
+As there were 2 DOB's in the parents form, so there was 2
+Datepickers.
+I wanted to return to checkColour to set the correct colour, once a selection or clear or cancel was done by the user.
+But i need to point at the correct modal, not just the first one in the dom.
+So i got the parent node of the clicked element, and performed a query on it to find a modal, this gave me the correct modal, and i listened to it for the user click.
+Once passed back into checkColour, the correct colour was applied to the datepicker, in all circumstances.

 #### Footnote
 RE: Deletions:
 I was concerned about allowing everyone access and did intend to set up user profiles allowing each profile to setup their own circle.
 But